oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 AngelSaph also has a halo.
 Its detailed in the section titled [Halo](#Halo).
 He is a partial Angel.

+He has flesh unlike others of MVS.

+### Body

-He has flesh unlike others, so he is technically a Cyborg and needs to eat and drink to survive.
-He doesn't need to excrete waste or breath though.
-His organic flesh supplements and enchances his inorganic electronics, not the other way around.
+AngelSaph's body is unique because he is not purely electronic, but has flesh. , AngelSaph is technically a Cyborg and needs to eat and drink to survive to satisfy his cells.
+His biological side is of Homo Sapiens.

+AngelSaph doesn't need to excrete waste or breath though as his electronics provides energy for the cells to respire.
+His organic flesh supplements and enhances his inorganic electronics, not the other way around.
+This flesh means that AngelSaph actually has true free will unlike the others as he has a brain, not just some hardcoded motherboard with some self-learning AI.

+AngelSaph has a circulatory system and A+ blood.
+This means that he could actually bleed to death or die of exsanguination.
+AngelSaph can also get cut, lacerated and bruised easily.

 ### Halo
 AngelSaph's halo is a floating shiny white-golden halo that surrounds him.
 Its tilted up to the right of AngelSaph and it can glow in the dark a yellow shine.
 Its an intergral part of his body; You can't just detach and knock AngelSaph's halo of him, but you can push the halo as its not rigidly fixed to him.